Benefits of the Choral Window

 Washington is a proud member of the Arizona Music Educators Association (AMEA), former ACDA Western Division Chair board member (WDACDA), and currently serves as the Repertoire and Resource Chair for Children’s Choirs & Community Youth for the Arizona American Choral Directors Association (AzACDA).
 Herbert resides in Phoenix with his beautiful wife, Yadira, and their sons Elian and Yadian.

 Vocally, she trained with Dr. Judith Cloud and performed as a backup singer for Josh Groban in the Fall of 2018 and Sarah Brightman in the Spring of 2019.
 An active member of NAfME, and ACDA, she frequently attends state, regional, and national conferences.
-Christina and her partner, Seth, reside in the Glendale area.
+Christina and her husband, Seth, reside in the Glendale area.

 “Every one of us has experienced entering into a special world.
 Time and space seem to be revived and readapted.
 We seem to breathe a new and special air.
 We may enter this world in varying degrees of intensity, but we know when we have experienced it.
 Oh, that it would last longer – that it would happen more often.
 It seems an unidentifiable part of us becomes reality.
 We become aware of a part of us that easily could go unnoticed – yes, even unaware of its existence.
 What has been the vehicle for this experience?
 The arts – and most specifically music – a musical experience!” – Weston Noble